We Need You

 Is the tax software difficult to use?
-It is similar to Turbo Tax and we will provide training on how to use the software.
+No; It is similar to Turbo Tax and we will provide training on how to use the software.

 What if I make a mistake on someone's tax return?
 VITA uses a two step quality review process to ensure that all returns are error free.
 However should a mistake happen you are protected by the IRS-VITA program and cannot be held at fault for errors.

 How often can I volunteer?
-Volunteer as often as you like, we do ask that volunteers commit to three VITA sessions (about 12 hours).
+Volunteer as often as you like, we do ask that volunteers commit to four VITA clinic sessions (approximately 9-12 hours in total).
 But most volunteers enjoy doing the work and volunteer more.

 Can I get continuing education credits?
 Yes, VITA allows CPA, enrolled/non-enrolled agents and lawyers the opportunity to receive up to 18 continuing education credits.